electricbolt/appfiguratesdk-kotlinexample/README.md

 Demonstrates how to integrate Appfigurate SDK into a Kotlin, Android app.
 UI automation testing using Espresso.

-Developed with Android Studio Electric Ladybug 2024.2.1 Patch 2
+Developed with Android Studio Meerkat Feature Drop | 2024.3.2 Patch 1

 Documentation for Appfigurate is available at [docs.electricbolt.co.nz](https://docs.electricbolt.co.nz).